m4r1k/k8s_5g_lab/README.md

 During the past decade, many Telcos have looked at OpenStack for their 4G Virtualized Network Functions needs as the solution for the NFVi.
 While many succeeding *and also some failing*, OpenStack was never truly build to orchestrate containers.
 Put that together with the [community's current status](https://www.theregister.com/2020/10/22/openstack_at_10/), you'll get that 5G represents an opportunity to do things differently and hopefully better.

 The 5G standard allows decoupling the various components into literally thousands of micro-services to embrace a containerized architecture.
-The following diagram represents the mobile network (2G, 3G, 4G, 5G ) [available on NetX](https://www.mpirical.com/netx)
+The following diagram represents the mobile network (2G, 3G, 4G, 5G ) ([available on NetX](https://www.mpirical.com/netx), IMO best independente source to learn the 3GPP mobile standards)

 <img src="https://raw.githubusercontent.com/m4r1k/k8s_5g_lab/main/media/mobile_network.png" width="75%" />